gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 Open source softwares have been a life saver for students in countries like India, where our universities couldn't afford these proprietary softwares.
 I learned numerical analysis on GNU Octave and number theory on SageMath.

+## General-purpose programming language (Open-source)

+I would recommend learning Python since it gives you access to all the Python libraries mentioned above.
+Moreover, SageMath closely follows Python syntax.
 We will need the following packages to begin with:

 | Software Program | dnf Package |
 |----------|----------|